mateuszstachniak/CoffeMachine/README.md

-# Coffe Machine
+# Coffee Machine

 # Assumption

-The program allows the user to:\
+Now the program allows the user to:\
--enter how much supplies the coffe machine has for brewing coffe\
+-make coffee, fill resources of the machine, take profit\
--check how much coffe can coffe machine make (based on user intput)\
+-when user want to make coffee he can choose between espresso, latte and cappucino\